Installer Directory

 • Some systems such as log-fed boilers require a high level of human input

-• Biomass boilers require a large amount of free space for the unit and fuel, and are therefore unsuitable for smaller properties, flats, as well as urban areas (this is changing though with manufacturers bringing smaller internal hopper fed boiler systems to market)
+• Biomass boilers require a large amount of free space for the unit and fuel, and are therefore unsuitable for smaller properties, flats, as well as urban areas (though smaller hopper-fed systems are now available for tighter spaces)

 • The fuel must be delivered periodically